bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/importmulti.md

 - n: "Imports"
   t: "array"
   p: "Required<br>(exactly 1)"
-  d: "An array of JSON objects, each one being an address/script to be imported"
+  d: "An array of JSON objects, each one being an address or script to be imported"

 - n: "→ Import"
   t: "object"